Data-Intelligence-Mastery/algorithms/README.md

-The repository include algorithm questions and solutions.
+The repository include algorithm questions and solutions in Python.
 Feel free to email data.intelligence.mastery@gmail.com if you have any questions.
 Have fun coding!

 Click to open the [Algorithms Textbook](https://github.com/sudheernaidu53/Data-Structures-and-Algorithms-specialization-University-of-California-San-Diego/blob/master/Algorithmic%20toolbox%20course%201/Alexander%20S.%20Kulikov%2C%20Pavel%20Pevzner%20-%20Learning%20Algorithms%20Through%20Programming%20and%20Puzzle%20Solving%20(2018%2C%20Leanpub).pdf)